This year, Easter in Malaga takes place from Sunday 2 April 2023 to Sunday 9 April 2023.

 What if it rains?

-Traditionally the Malaga Holy Week starts with the first procession called “La Pollínica” on Sunday 10th April at 10:15 am and ends with “El Resucitado”, at 10 am on Sunday 17th April.
+Traditionally the Malaga Holy Week starts with the first procession called “La Pollínica” on Sunday 2 April at 10:15 am.
+It ends with “El Resucitado”, at 10 am on Sunday 9 April.

-There are many processions every day in the centre of Malaga, except on Saturday 16th April, when there are no processions.
+There are many processions every day in the centre of Malaga.
+Except on Saturday, when there are no processions.

 This video, shot in Ronda, gives you a very good impression of the enormous emotional intensity with which the devotees live this event.